pusher/pusher-http-go/README.md

 This library supports end to end encryption of your private channels.
 This means that only you and your connected clients will be able to read your messages.
 Pusher cannot decrypt them.
 You can enable this feature by following these steps:

 1. You should first set up Private channels.
-This involves [creating an authentication endpoint on your server](https://pusher.com/docs/authenticating_users).
+This involves [creating an authorization endpoint on your server](https://pusher.com/docs/authorizing_users).

 2. Next, generate a 32 byte master encryption key, base64 encode it and store it securely.